Theory of Lineshapes in Optical-Optical Double Resonance Spectroscopy: Theory of Double Resonance Lineshapes

-For DR experiments with monochromatic pump waves, only a small part of the $v_z$ distribution of state 1 is pumped leading to a Bennet hole\cite{Bennet62} in the distribution of state 1 and Bennet hill in state 2.
-When $\Omega_{12}$ is much less than the Doppler width of its transition, as is the case for the experiments we seek to model, even low angle scattering will detune coherence away from resonance and dephase the absorption.
-As a result, the relaxation will be dominated by the total collision rate, including elastic collisions, which is expected to be weakly state dependent for the case of ro-vibrational spectroscopy.
 We will make the assumption that all populations and coherences have equal relaxation rate, $\gamma$, which simplifies the expressions considerably.
+The relaxation rate is proportional the the total collision rate, and the later scales of $C_6^{2/5}$ power.
+The $C_6$ coefficient is proportional to the product of the electric polarizabilities of the collision partners.
+The electric polarizability typically changes by less than 1\% per vibrational quantum.
+See, for example, values for H$_2$O, NH$_3$, and CH$_4$ of the zero-point contribution to the electric polarizability of different modes given by O. Quinet, B. Champagne, and B. Kirtman\cite{Quinet01}.
+Thus we anticipate that assumption of equal relaxation rates is an excellent approximation for Doppler selected Double Resonance vibrational spectroscopy.

 We will consider the constant field amplitude, steady-state solutions for the density matrix, $\rho$, which should be appropriate if the mean free path of absorbers is much less than the beam radii of the optical fields.
 We can always select the phases of the states such that $\Omega$'s are real and positive.
 In the general case, one would need to consider the distribution of Rabi frequencies for the different $M_J$ states of a given initial level, but that will result in a lineshape that is the appropriate average over those for the individual initial $M_J$ values,~\cite{Lehmann23} so this complication will be neglected in this work.
 We will initially neglect Doppler broadening of the transitions, and then later consider the result of convoluting the resulting excitation lineshape over Doppler broadening.